Tech pressure, Yellen everywhere: How Washington scrambled as SVB collapsed

 SUNDAY, MARCH 12

-Meanwhile, the FDIC's auction for SVB's assets is not going well, and the pressure is on to finalize the other options before Sunday evening, Eastern time, when Asian markets open.
+Meanwhile, the FDIC's auction for SVB's assets is not going well, and the pressure is on to finalize the other options before Asian markets open.
 Two early suitors - PNC Financial Group Inc (PNC.N) and Royal Bank of Canada (RY.TO) - back away.

-Minutes later, the Federal, Treasury and the FDIC issue a joint statement outlining their plans to protect depositors at Silicon Valley Bank and Signature.
+The Federal, Treasury and the FDIC issue a joint statement outlining plans to protect depositors at Silicon Valley Bank and Signature.

-As he leaves Delaware to return to the White House, Biden tells reporters he will make a statement on Monday.

 MONDAY, MARCH 13

-Just after 9 a.m., Biden makes a four-minute statement at the White House, pledging to protect the depositors of both banks and vowing to prevent similar situations from happening again by strengthening bank regulations.
+Just after 9 a.m., Biden makes a four-minute statement, pledging to protect depositors and vowing to prevent similar situations by strengthening bank regulations.

 The remarks don't soothe markets immediately, but by